openstack-archive/infra-manual/doc/source/creators.rst

     template:
       - name: merge-check
       - name: python-jobs
+      - name: python3-jobs
+      - name: check-requirements
       - name: openstack-server-publish-jobs
-      - name: check-requirements
-      - name: integrated-gate
       - name: publish-to-pypi
-      - name: python3-jobs

 You can find more info about job templates in the beginning of ``zuul/layout.yaml`` in the section starting with "project-templates:".

+Each of the jobs that you add a trigger for in ``zuul/layout.yaml`` needs to be defined first using jenkins-job-builder configuration files as explained in :ref:`basic_jenkins_jobs`.

 .. note::